Companies of every size and across every industry or business category can benefit from online reputation management services.

 - The survey also found that 69.9 percent of consumers read reviews in the beginning of and during the research phase, when they start to gather information (discovery) and when they make a list of options (comparison).

 Make no mistake: online reviews and ratings can make or break your company’s online reputation.
 This in turn will have a direct impact on your revenue.
-(There is even a research study that found a way to predict, based on poor reviews and ratings, when a restaurant might shut down.)

 So if your customers are rating your business poorly and leaving negative customer feedback on online review sites, take it as a sign that you probably need to focus your investment priorities on review management tactics and online reputation management services.